chanzuckerberg/czid-bench/README.md

 An even more detailed summary, including all ISS options, is generated in json format.

-# automated testing of IDSeq Portal
+# automated testing of IDseq Portal

 Just upload an output folder to `s3://idseq-bench/<next-number>` and add an entry for it to `s3://idseq-bench/config.json` to specify frequency and environments in which that test should run.

-# scoring an IDSeq Portal Run
+# scoring an IDseq Portal Run

-After a benchmark sample has completed running through the IDSeq Portal, the QC pass rate and recall per benchmark organism can be scored by running, e.g.,
+After a benchmark sample has completed running through the IDseq Portal, the QC pass rate and recall per benchmark organism can be scored by running, e.g.,
 ```
 python3 score.py s3://idseq-samples-prod/samples/16/8848/results/2.8
 ```